kkterai/we-mix-app/README.md

 Originally I wanted to build an application that allowed users to both create their own and group video libraries (the latter, the reason for the "we" in WeMix).
 I started this process by using the `create-react-app` boilerplate, then adding `react-router-4.0` and `redux`.

 One of the main challenges was authentication, which I solved through research and video tutorials.
-You can find more about this process [here](https://medium.com/@kenlynterai/final-project-react-redux-decf320c29d4).
+You can find more about my process [here](https://medium.com/@kenlynterai/final-project-react-redux-decf320c29d4).

 ## Installation
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.